What are Bacteriophages?

 Infection yields progeny and results in bacterial lysis:

 2) Injection of phage DNA, replication, and production of phage proteins.

 4) Bacterial cell bursts, releasing progeny phages that then bind neighboring target bacteria.

 5) Cycle repeats.
 Reinfection results in an exponential increase in the number of lysed bacteria.

-Read about some of the unique benefits of phages here »
+Read about some of the differentiating attributes of phages compared to classic antibiotics here »

 Learn more about Bacteriophage Therapy here »